Updated & Verified for 2026

 Choose MySQL if...

-You are looking for: "Best for enterprises needing a robust, scalable relational database management system.".
-It serves as an excellent alternative in the market, especially given its competitive entry point of $15/mo.
+You are looking for: "The world's most popular open source database, ideal for web applications and data-driven solutions.".
+It serves as an excellent alternative in the market, especially given its competitive entry point of $0/mo.

 Data algorithmically verified against public vendor information for May 2026.